- Thesis & Research

 - **Remote Student Resources**

 To facilitate the ongoing sharing of information, OSU has established a COVID-19 website (also linked directly from the university’s home page).
-This website provides detailed and updated information; links to OSU, local, state and federal resources; and has frequently asked questions.
+The COVID-19 website provides detailed and updated information; links to OSU, local, state and federal resources; and has frequently asked questions.
 We ask that you regularly check this website for important updates.

 We know this may be a stressful and confusing time, but we are here to assist you.
 All members of the Honors College community who have questions, concerns or challenges can email us at firstname.lastname@example.org or call us at 541.737.6400.